kjl4Ameracle/InspectIC/README.md

    - You can double-click the file directly, or
    - Use VS Code's Live Server extension for a local dev server.

-That's it — no `npm install`, no build command.

 ## Features